-Under an agreement with the United States, Russia committed to blend down 500 tonnes of its HEU.
-The resulting LEU is sold to the United States to produce fuel for power reactors.
-As of the end of 2012, 472.6 tonnes of this material have been blended down with the remaining 26.4 tonnes to be blended down in 2013.
-Another program, the Material Conversion and Consolidation project (MCC), has blended down 15.2 tonnes of HEU with plans to blend down about 2 tonnes in 2013.
+Under an agreement with the United States, Russia eliminated 500 tonnes of its HEU.
+The material was blended down and resulting LEU was sold to the United States to produce fuel for power reactors.
+The program was completed in 2013.
+Another program, the Material Conversion and Consolidation project (MCC), has blended down 16.8 tonnes of HEU by the end of 2014, when the program ended.

 Plutonium for weapons was produced at three sites - the Mayak Production Association in Ozersk (formerly Chelyabinsk-65), the Siberian Chemical Combine in Seversk (Tomsk-7), and the Mining and Chemical Combine in Zheleznogorsk (Krasnoyarsk-26).
 The first plutonium production reactor, Reactor A at Mayak, began operation in June 1948.
 The last production reactor, ADE-2 in Zheleznogorsk, was shut down in April 2010.

-The total amount of weapon-grade plutonium produced by reactors at these three sites is estimated to be 145±8 tonnes.
+The total amount of weapon-grade plutonium that exists in Russia today is estimated to be 128±8 tonnes.
+The total amount of weapon-grade plutonium produced by reactors at the three production sites is estimated to be 145±8 tonnes.
 Of these, about 17 tonnes has been used in nuclear-weapon tests or was lost in waste and in warheads in three submarines that sank.
-About 15 tonnes of the weapon-grade plutonium stock was produced after September 1994 by three plutonium-production reactors that continued operating to supply district heat and electricity to the Siberian cities of Tomsk and Zheleznogorsk.
+About 15 tonnes of the current stock of 128 tons of weapon-grade plutonium was produced after September 1994 by three plutonium-production reactors that continued operating to supply district heat and electricity to the Siberian cities of Tomsk and Zheleznogorsk.
 The Russian government committed that this plutonium would not be used in weapons.
 Nine tonnes of this post-September-1994 stock and additional 25 tonnes of plutonium from the military stock were declared as excess to national security needs.
 These 34 tonnes of weapon-grade plutonium will be disposed of, most likely as fuel for Russia's breeder reactors.

-According to an annual declaration submitted to IAEA, as of December 31, 2011 Russia owned 50.1 tonnes of separated reactor-grade plutonium, most of which was stored at RT-1.
+According to an annual declaration submitted to IAEA, as of December 31, 2014 Russia owned 52.8 tonnes of separated reactor-grade plutonium, most of which was stored at RT-1.